cargo-generate/cargo-generate/guide/src/usage.md

 cargo generate --git https://github.com/username-on-github/mytemplate.git <relative-template-path>
 ```

-> :warning: NOTE: The specified `relative-template-path` will be used as the actual template root, whether or not this is actually true!
+> ⚠️ NOTE: The specified `relative-template-path` will be used as the actual template root, whether or not this is actually true!

-> :warning: NOTE: When using the `subfolder` feature, `cargo-generate` will search for the `cargo-generate.toml` file in the subfolder first, traversing back towards the template root in case it is not found.
+> ⚠️ NOTE: When using the `subfolder` feature, `cargo-generate` will search for the `cargo-generate.toml` file in the subfolder first, traversing back towards the template root in case it is not found.

 ## Generating into current dir